drekka/Alchemic/README.md

 AcRegister(AcWithName(@"JSON date formatter"))
 ```

 *Note: names __must__ be unique.
-This aids in searching.*
+This aids in searching for objects to inject.*

 ## Generating objects using methods

 Sometimes we want to use methods to create objects for injecting into dependencies.
-For example, we might want to have a method that generates a `Transaction` object based on some passed arguments and we want a new transaction each time we inject one into a class.
+For example, we might want to have a method that generates a `Transaction` object based on some passed arguments.

 *Unfortunately the Objective-C runtime does not track any information about the argument and return types of methods they way it does for variables.
 So there is no way for Alchemic to automatically discover information about a method at runtime beyond some very basic information.
 So when using methods we have to tell Alchemic a lot more information that for classes.*